What Is Deindividuation (And How Can Online Therapy Help?)

 People weren’t just looting essential supplies either; many videos from helicopters were able to capture images of people walking out of stores carrying televisions, tech, and just about everything else you can think of.

-Many might agree that most people wouldn't normally engage in such activity in their own individual sphere of existence, but during this crisis, it became a common event in many areas.
-Many believe that this may be because people didn't feel they would be held responsible for their actions, so they crossed a line they might not have otherwise to satisfy their own motives or needs.
+Many people might agree that most people wouldn't normally engage in such activity in their own individual sphere of existence, but during this crisis, it became a common event.
+This behavior shift may have occurred because people didn't feel they would be held responsible for their actions, so they crossed a line they might not have otherwise to satisfy their own motives or needs.

 The dangers of deindividuation

 • People might loosen their self-restraint in a group setting.
-They might feel empowered to seek and join a crowd mentality, which can prompt many to begin to act in the way the crowd is acting.
+They might develop a crowd mentality, which can prompt many to begin to act in the way the crowd is acting.
 In this context, people may not choose to focus on the morality of a given situation.
-Rather, they might begin to adopt the behaviors and attitudes of the groups that they are with, regardless if such things align with one’s personal morals.
+Rather, they might begin to adopt the behaviors and attitudes of the groups that they are with, regardless of whether they align with one’s personal morals.

-• When acting as a crowd, people might feel that they cannot be found.
-This feeling can give them a sense of invisibility to act in ways they might not normally behave.
+• When acting as a crowd, people might believe that they are anonymous, which can give them a sense of invisibility to act in ways they might not normally behave.

 • There might be an attitude of diffused responsibility in a group setting.
-When acting as a group, people might get the feeling that responsibility is spread out among others, possibly empowering them to take behavioral risks if they don’t believe that they will be personally at fault.
-This can also encourage them to take less responsibility for their own actions, especially if they don’t believe that the consequences will be as drastic.
+When acting as a group, people might believe that responsibility is spread out among others, possibly empowering them to take behavioral risks if they don’t believe that they will be personally at fault.
+This mentality can also encourage them to take less responsibility for their own actions, especially if they don’t believe that the consequences will be as drastic.

 Getty/PeopleImages